 13 years ago I used to shoot Fuji 160C and I have a great souvenir of it for the vivid colours, it has been discontinued and is unobtainable nowadays (at least in Europe).
 So last year I decided to try Fuji Pro 160 NS with my medium format view camera, an Arca Swiss old F-line 6×9 with a 6×7 Graflock back.
-I decided to shoot it in outdoor in a travel to Slovenia and the north east of Italy.
+I decided to shoot it outdoors on a trip to Slovenia and the north east of Italy.

 Through this experience, I appreciated especially two aspects of this film: the nuances in highlights and the intensity of colour.